-While I was in the middle of reworking this website, I received an invitation from my friend and fellow blogger, Heather McMechan, of LocalMomScoop fame to join her along with a group of lifestyle and food bloggers at a Media Dinner hosted by CafeMed in Deerfield Beach.
+While I was in the middle of reworking this website, I received an invitation from my friend and fellow blogger, Heather McMechan, of LocalMomScoop fame to join her along with a group of lifestyle and food bloggers at a Media Dinner hosted by CafeMed, an oceanfront dining venue on Deerfield Beach.
 They were doing a six course tasting menu along with wine pairings — um, yes, I think I can pull myself away from the computer to join you…

 This restaurant has come a long way since then and the friendly, welcoming staff at Cafe Med greeted us with warm smiles and flutes of bubbly.
 After the meet and greet, we settled into our chairs and were treated to a live demonstration of how to make one of their signature craft cocktails — the Flower Garden Martini.
 Light and refreshing — made with Hendrick’s Gin, St. Germain and cucumber, this martini was one I could drink all night.
 (And I’m not really a martini — or gin — gal).

-After that, the evening fell into a rhythm with Chef Lillo Teodosi and Sommelier Marco Pistella describing the upcoming courses and corresponding Italian wine selection.
+After that, the evening fell into a rhythm with Cafe Med’s Chef Lillo Teodosi and Sommelier Marco Pistella describing the upcoming courses and corresponding Italian wine selection.

 We started with Insalatina di Mare Bella Napoli – a gorgeous blend of fresh seafood including Seppie, Shrimp, Octopus, Calamari, Scungilli, Giardiniera (pickled vegetables) and a citrus vinaigrette.
 The wine pairing was outstanding – light, crisp and perfectly balanced with the seafood.
-This was probably my favorite course of the night and I will definitely order this as my main course next time I go.
+This was probably my favorite course of the night and I will definitely order this as my main course next time I’m in the mood for oceanfront dining at Cafe Med.

 Mezze Maniche al Sapore del Mediterraneo was the next dish in our tasting – Short tube pasta, prepared al dente with shrimp, bay scallops and pea pods, it was lightly sauced with fresh pomodoro and basil.
 What I liked about this dish was how simple it was and how Chef Teodosi let the individual components shine.
 It was well prepared and not overdone.